Retail industry icon

 Pros

-The 100 training and support score is well above typical for Retail (top quarter), meaning the franchisor provides strong onboarding and ongoing operational support that should shorten your ramp to break-even.
+The Training and Support score is 100, well above typical for Retail (top quarter), which implies unusually strong onboarding and ongoing support that should shorten your ramp-up time and reduce early operating mistakes.

 Cons